 We provide solutions to manage all aspects of the property tax life cycle.
 Tyler pioneered computer-assisted mass appraisal (CAMA), and developed integrated software solutions for tax billing and collections, CAMA, and assessment administration functionality.

-Our civic services solutions are designed for your public sector agency and the citizens you serve like community development, permitting, enforcement, inspections, business licensing, compliance, maintenance and work orders, 311 requests, land and official records, utility billing, and parks and recreation management.
+Our civic services solutions are designed for your public sector agency and the citizens you serve like community development, permitting, enforcement, inspections, business licensing, compliance, maintenance and work orders, 311 requests, utility billing, and parks and recreation management.

 Seamlessly connect courts, public safety, and supervision agencies to ensure safer and more efficient operations for correctional facilities.
 Give your justice partners access to critical and sensitive data including pre-booking information from officers in the field and inmate scheduling information for the court.